 When and where can I download Nuuly Thrift?

-Nuuly Thrift will launch in Fall 2021 through the iOS app store (Apple).
+Nuuly Thrift is officially available to download on the iOS app store (Apple).
 In the meantime, you can visit nuuly.com for more details.